Last Updated: May 22, 2024

 In July 2020, it was confirmed that Perlman was dating and living with his long-time friend-turned-lover and "StartUp" co-star actress Allison Dunbar.

-Perlman is a life-long democrat and was a vocal critic of President Donald Trump.
+Perlman is a lifelong Democrat and was a vocal critic of President Donald Trump.
 On November 9, 2016, he announced his intention to run for U.S. President in 2020, which never came to fruition.
 In January 2019, Perlman endorsed Kamala Harris for president while she was a candidate.

 Real Estate

-Ron and Opal own a home in LA's Los Feliz neighborhood.
+Ron and Opal owned a home in LA's Los Feliz neighborhood.
 It's unclear how much they paid for the property or when it was acquired, but today it is worth $4-6 million.
 Opal appears to have taken possession of this home in their divorce.

 Ron Perlman Career Earnings